Wine Pairings for Late Summer Bounty

 Cline Cellars Big Break Vineyard Zinfandel 2013

-This juicy, fruit-forward Lodi Zin is full in body with smooth and velvety mouthfeel.
+This juicy, fruit-forward Lodi Zin is full in body with the smooth and velvety mouthfeel.
 Crafted at Cline Cellars, the largest solar-powered California winery.
 Fleshy, generous and intense, it’s bursting with ripe black cherries and raspberries a touch of spice and a long, lingering vanilla & chocolate-hued finish.
 It will further develop over the next few years.
 Fantastic with grilled meats, a perfect crowd-pleasing BBQ wine.
 LCBO# 985176, $37.95.
 Tasted April 2016/90 points.

 13th Street Winery Gamay Noir 2014, Niagara, Ontario

 Vinified with hand-harvested 100 % gamay grapes grown in Niagara’s Sandstone and Whitty Vineyards.
-It’s bursting with aromas and flavours of ripe raspberries and strawberries with a touch of spice.
+It’s bursting with aromas and flavors of ripe raspberries and strawberries with a touch of spice.
 Fresh and lively with well-balanced acidity and smooth tannins.
 Closes in a lingering, polished finish.
 A great match to a gourmet sausage pizza.
 Serve slightly chilled.
 Tasted April 2016/92 points.
 LCBO# 177824, $ 19.95.